jeffbliss/southfact-gatsby-site/content/about/index.md

 # Project Area

-The initial phase of the SouthFACT project includes the 13 Southern states, encompassing 142 World Reference System (WRS) – 2 path / row areas that intersect one or more of these states.
+This phase of the SouthFACT project includes 15 Southern states and territories including Puerto Rico and the Virgin Islands, encompassing 149 World Reference System (WRS) – 2 path / row areas that intersect one or more of these states/territories.

 ![Project Area Image](./test.png "Project Area Image")